 The school will use the national attendance codes to ensure attendance and absence are monitored and recorded in a consistent way.

 The following codes will be used:

+- # = planned whole school closure

-- / = Present in the morning
+- /= Present in the morning

-- \= Present in the afternoon
+- \ = Present in the afternoon

 - L = Late arrival before the register has closed

-- C = Leave of absence granted by the school
+- C = Leave of absence granted by the school for exceptional circumstances

+- S = Study leave

+- C1 = Leave of absence for participating in a regulated performance or employment abroad

+- C2 = Leave of absence for part-time pupils

-- E = Excluded but no alternative provision made
+- E = Suspended or permanently excluded but no alternative provision made

-- H = Authorised holiday
+- J1 = Leave of absence for job or education interviews

 - I = Illness

 - M = Medical or dental appointments

+- K = Attending provision arranged by the LA

 - R = Religious observance

 - B = Off-site education activity

 - G = Unauthorised holiday

 - O = Unauthorised absence

 - U = Arrived after registration closed

 - N = Reason not yet provided

 - X = Not required to be in school

-- T = Gypsy, Roma and Traveller absence
+- T = Traveller absence

+- Q = Absent due to a lack of access arrangements or due to the pupil having to attend

+a school that does not qualify for travel arrangements and is more than walking

+distance from where they live.

 - V = Educational visit or trip

-- P = Participating in a supervised sporting activity
+- P = Participating in a supervised sporting activity, with supervision being physically provided by an appropriately trained and knowledgeable person

 - D = Dual registered at another educational establishment

+- W = Attending work experience

+- Y1 = Absent due to their regular transport not being available

-- Y = Exceptional circumstances
+- Y2 = Absent due to travel disruption

+- Y3 = Absent due to part of the school premises being closed

+- Y4 = Absent due to the school site being closed

+- Y5 = Absent due to being in criminal justice detention

+- Y6 = Absent due to public health guidance or law, despite the pupil being well enough to attend

+- Y7 = Absent due to any other unavoidable cause, the nature of which must be documented by the school.

 - Z = Pupil not on admission register